tmonfre/zoom-cli/README.md

 Interested in contributing?
 Follow the steps below to install the project locally.
 Feel free to address any open issues, bug fixes, or feature requests by opening a pull request and adding `@tmonfre` as a reviewer.

-1. Ensure you have `python3` installed on your operating system
+1. Ensure you have `python3` installed on your operating system.
-2. Clone this repository
+2. Clone this repository.
+3. Create a virtual environment:

+    ```shell
+    python3 -m venv ./venv
+    source venv/bin/activate
+    pip3 install -r requirements.txt
+    ```

-3. Run `./cli.py` to test
+4. Run `./cli.py` to test
-4. Run `./build.sh` to build the package.
+5. Run `./build.sh` to build the package.
 An executable named `zoom` will be generated in the `dist` directory.
 Move this to somewhere on your `$PATH` to run the command globally.
+    - Note: Running this script will also generate a `dist/zoom.tar.gz` file with the zipped contents of `dist/zoom`.
+The script will output a SHA-256 hash of this file in the terminal.
+This is used for deployment to Homebrew.